Closing the Gap between Single-User and Multi-User VoiceFilter-Lite: Methods

 To extend the VoiceFilter-Lite model to support multiple enrolled users, we added an \emph{AttentionNet} to the VoiceFilter-Lite model, as illustrated in Fig.~\ref{fig:model-arch}.
 This \emph{AttentionNet} uses an attention mechanism to compute the most relevant speaker embedding given an input frame over an inventory of multiple speaker embeddings: $\mat{e}_1, \mat{e}_2, \cdots, \mat{e}_N$.

 The \emph{AttentionNet} comprises two parts --- the \emph{PreNet} and the \emph{ScorerNet}.
-The \emph{PreNet} is a stack of three LSTM layers that computes, for each frame, a compressed representation of features in the stacked filterbank, referred to as the \emph{key vector} $\mat{k}^{(t)}$:
+The \emph{PreNet} is a stack of three LSTM layers that computes, for each frame, a compressed representation of features in the stacked log Mel-filterbank energies, referred to as the \emph{key vector} $\mat{k}^{(t)}$:

 This compressed representation is then individually combined with each of the $N$ enrolled speaker embeddings in the \emph{ScorerNet} to generate a score for each enrolled speaker.
 The attention weights $\alpha_i^{(t)} > 0$ are the softmax over these scores: